pangz-lab/adb-verus-install/README.md

     - ![adb connection](https://github.com/pangz-lab/adb-verus-install/blob/feature/updated-readme/scripts/readme_assets/setup1.png?raw=true)
  - From your phone, open the `termux` app
  - Follow the instruction showing in the terminal starting from `[ Open Termux ]`
+    - The command `pkg install termux-api` might not be completed for some installation.
+Just proceed to the next step.
     - ![adb connection](https://github.com/pangz-lab/adb-verus-install/blob/feature/updated-readme/scripts/readme_assets/setup2.png?raw=true)
     - Termux will automatically close at some point, you need to reopen it.
  - Setup is complete